-In Melbourne, the temperature typically varies from 43°F to 79°F over the course of the year, and is rarely below 36°F or above 94°F.
+In Melbourne, the summers are warm, the winters are cold and windy, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 43°F to 79°F and is rarely below 36°F or above 94°F.

 The warm season lasts for 3.0 months, from December 15 to March 16, with an average daily high temperature above 74°F. The hottest day of the year is February 3, with an average high of 79°F and low of 58°F.

 The cool season lasts for 3.5 months, from May 23 to September 7, with an average daily high temperature below 60°F. The coldest day of the year is July 23, with an average low of 43°F and high of 55°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Melbourne, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.

 The clearer part of the year in Melbourne begins around December 17 and lasts for 3.9 months, ending around April 14.
 On February 8, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 72% of the time, and overcast or mostly cloudy 28% of the time.

 The cloudier part of the year begins around April 14 and lasts for 8.1 months, ending around December 17.
 On June 9, the cloudiest day of the year, the sky is overcast or mostly cloudy 46% of the time, and clear, mostly clear, or partly cloudy 54% of the time.